 Gen 3 has arrived!

-In December 2017, an update offering the second wave of Heonn region creatures went underway.
+Between October 2017 and February 2018, updates introducing new Heonn region creatures went underway.
 As with the Gen 2 update earlier in the year, it also offers some major new features - including weather effects that change the way Pokemon appear and behave.